 Don't Feel Defeated!

-Remember, there is only so much you can do to help, and some days nothing will help, it really just depends on how your child is feeling in that very moment.
+Remember, there is only so much you can do to help, and some days nothing will help, it really just depends on how your child is feeling at that moment.
 Children are emotional little humans, who are very unpredictable.
-They are discovering a new world, feeling and experience, each and every day.
+They are discovering a new world, feelings, and experiences, each and every day.

 All you can do is bring a positive attitude and never let your child see any kind of look of defeat or feeling of negativity.

 Just take a deep breath and remind yourself that most of us have all been there.

 One day you will look back on these moments and laugh... no matter how the photos came out, you got this!